 Blue hour photography is a kind of outdoor photography that, over the years, has seen a lot of advancement in both techniques, style, and instruments.
 Many people now appreciate the glitz and color that this simple yet exciting field of photography offers art lovers.

-Blue hour photography is a “blue hour” characterized by the time and conditions at which the shots are taken.
+what is blue hour in photography is a “blue hour” characterized by the time and conditions at which the shots are taken.
 Shots on blue hour photography are taken when the sun hasn’t yet risen, but the landscapes are clearly visible while the night has completely passed.
 Photographers are encouraged to decrease the shutter speed for moments like this gradually.

 Since the light changes almost every minute, every shot before being taken must be well prepared.
 Otherwise, you won’t get the right exposure.
-Let’s take a proper look at blue hour photography.
+Let’s take a proper look at what time is blue hour in modern photography.

 - 1 What is the Blue Hour in Photography?